Myopia (short-sightedness) is where an individual is not able to see things far away without glasses or contact lenses.

 Historically, people with myopia were prescribed single vision spectacle or contact lenses.
-If their myopia got worse the prescription in these lenses was adjusted to make sure they could see distance objects clearly.
+If their myopia got worse the prescription in these lenses was adjusted to make sure they could see distant objects clearly.

-Studies have showed that the worldwide incidence of myopia is increasing.
+Studies have shown that the worldwide incidence of myopia is increasing.

 It is predicted that by the year 2050 half the world’s population will be myopic.
 Some researchers suggest that changes to how we use our eyes are responsible for this increase in myopia.

-Specifically, an increased use of smart phones, iPads and computers and a decrease in outdoor time.
+Specifically, increased use of smartphones, iPads and computers and a decrease in outdoor time.

 Our Optometrist can discuss these with you at the time of your consultation and help you select the best option for your child.
 Myopia control doesn’t mean that we can stop myopia progressing altogether.
 The aim of myopia control is to slow it down.
 The result of successful myopia control should be that your child is less shortsighted by the end of their teenage years than if we had not used myopia control measures.